kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 the service can easily handle that order volume?

 ### Translating Projections into API Traffic
-We have an assumption about how much business-based traffic we'll have.
-How does the order volume translate to service traffic?
+We have an assumption about how much orders the business will receive.
+How can we translate from order volume to service traffic?

 We can make some more assumptions and / or base it on pre-existing metrics.
 If we say that a customer will typically place an order 40% of the time they